Does Pre-Workout Cause Anxiety? : Causes & Solutions for Jitters Twitching

 • Bread and peanut butter

-• A green tea (natural source of caffeine)
+• Green tea (a natural source of caffeine)

 • Apple